-Couple these needs with the new GDPR mandates and all hell breaking loose over data security breaches, and you’ll know why CIOs all over are pledging to make data governance a bigger organizational priority than ever before.
+Couple the above needs with the new GDPR mandates and all hell breaking loose over data security breaches, and you’ll know why CIOs all over are pledging to make data governance a bigger organizational priority than ever before.
 Here are some steps to take to create and develop a winning strategy that is critical for successful data governance.

-It is very tempting for CIOs to want to establish a massive, organization-wide data governance strategy: after all, that is when maximum impact will happen.
+It is very tempting for CIOs to want to establish a massive, organization-wide formal data governance: after all, that is when maximum data governance impact will be created.
 However, a more pragmatic, disciplined approach would be to see this as the end goal.
 Set intermediate milestones with associated timelines for the DGC and take a disciplined, one-goal-at-a-time approach.
 This will not only break down a much bigger problem into easily solvable components but also let you see the minutiae of each component and tackle them at the details level.
 Overall, this makes for a much more comprehensive data governance program while also maximizing your ability to meet deadlines.

 No DG program can be a success without the blessings (and pockets) of the board.
 Any CIO who champions DG must, therefore, start here.
 Setting clear metrics and building a case based on the improvements to these that will be brought about by the data governance program is the key to get executive buy-in.
 Do check out our previous blog post in which we’ve explained more strategies in detail.